thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 (1 row)
 ```

-If it's not already configured, you'll want to turn on the timing of commands.
+If it's not already configured, turn on the timing of commands.

 ```text
 \timing on
 ```

-To count the number of rows using the `id` column, run the following command.
+Next, count the number of rows with the `id` column.

 ```sql
 SELECT COUNT(id) FROM places;
 ```

-You'll see something like this.
+And you should see something like this.

 ```text
  count